NonLogicalDev/gofancyimports/README.md

 A mother of all tools to enforce deterministic order of imports across your golang codebase.
 * ✅ Easy to use, configure or extend
 * ✅ Deterministically orders toughest comment-ridden imports
+* ✅ Respects existing user groupings (pinned by comments)
-* ✅ Handles comments gracefully
+* ✅ Handles comments of all varieties gracefully

 This repo is the home for:
 * `pkg/analyzer/autogroupimports` and `pkg/organizer/autogroup`